Is your competition strategy as optimal as it should be and does it set you up to get your best results?

-I will show you how we set up for success on competition day using an example of an athlete I coached at a recent championship.
+This is an important question that we should be asking ourselves.
+In this post, we will show you how we set our athletes up for success on competition day.
+We will use an athlete that was coached at a recent championship.

-The team I coach with, always try and instil the value of preparation and discipline.
-We always state the importance of nailing the basics and fundamentals.
+As a coaching team, we always try to instil the value of preparation and discipline within our athletes by stating the importance of nailing the basics and fundamentals.

 Now don’t get me wrong.
-I completely understand that we can’t plan for everything, but I believe we certainly can try to be prepared for as much of it as possible.
+I know we can’t plan for everything and we shouldn’t, but I believe we certainly can try to be prepared for as much of it as possible.

 Here is an example of a race day schedule: